silverbulletmd/silverbullet/website/Library/Core.md

-This library is highly recommended for everybody to import immediately.
-It provides a lot of functionality you’ll likely appreciate.
+This library is highly recommended for everybody to import.
+It provides a lot of basic functionality in SilverBullet that you’ll appreciate.

 Some examples:
 * [[Table of Contents]]